push-based/observable-hq--audit/README.md

 ## Phase 3 - Hero section avatar images

 I'm back at the image flicker 🥰.
 This war gripping my attention from the beginning but I was not sure if it has enough potential to dig in deeper so early on.
-Now that I am pretty satisfied with my first findings and can **finally** have a closer look here.
+Now that I am pretty satisfied with my first findings I can **finally** have a closer look here.

 I realized I did not put the selector for the small bubbles containing the avatar image in the doc before... 🙄 Again a turn with the element inspector ... meh! ... and the console.